High-dimensional copula variational approximation through transformation: Introduction and Literature Review

 Apart from copulas, there are many other ways to specify rich variational families.
 These include normalizing flows \citep{rezende+m15}, Stein variational gradient descent \citep{liu2016}, real-valued non-volume preserving transformations \citep{dinh+sb16}, methods based on transport maps \citep{spantini+bm18}, implicit variational approximations where the variational family is specified through a generative process without a closed form density \citep{Huszar17} and hierarchical variational models \citep{ranganath16}.
 Some of these approaches attain their flexibility through using compositions of transformations of an initial density, but they do not fit into the copula framework discussed here.

 The rest of the paper is organized as follows.
 Section~\ref{sec:vb} gives a brief introduction to variational inference methods, followed by a general description of our proposed implicit copula approach.
 Sections~\ref{sec:gcopva} and~\ref{sec:skcopva} consider Gaussian copula and skew-normal copula approximations, respectively.
-They illustrate our approach in six challenging examples, where the approximations are more accurate than the corresponding Gaussian approximations, but at limited or no computational cost.
+They illustrate our approach in six examples, where the approximations are more accurate than the corresponding Gaussian approximations, but at limited or no computational cost.
 Section~\ref{sec:discuss} gives some concluding discussion and directions for future work.
+MATLAB code to implement our approach is described in the Online Appendix.